What to expect

-- Visual Field Testing
+- Visual field testing

-- Additional Testing
+- Genetic Testing

-Many individuals with a retinal dystrophy or degeneration will experience loss of their.
+How to prepare: Many individuals with a retinal dystrophy or degeneration will experience loss of their.
 Individuals with macular dystrophy may have blind spots in their central vision.
 In clinic, we measure this loss with a test of the visual field.
 Many ophthalmologists and some optometrists use visual field testing machine, usually the Humphrey visual field analyzer.
 Humphrey visual fields are very good for screening patients to determine whether a given individual has peripheral vision loss or blindspots.

 Individuals with a known or suspected retinal disease will probably be scheduled for an electroretinogram (ERG).
 The electroretinogram measures the electrical impulses of the retina in response to light.
 Because the ERG measures the actual cells of the retina, it provides an extremely valuable objective measure of the disease state.

 There are two major types of ERG;the full-field ERG, and the multifocal ERG.
 The full-field ERG measures the responses of the rods and cones as an average across the entire retina.
 The multifocal ERG measure local responses across the central 24 degrees.
 Prior to your appointment, the coordinator will determine whether you need a full-field ERG, multifocal ERG, or both.

-The full-field ERG takes nearly 2 hours to perform, including 45 minutes of dark adaptation, where the patient sits (or sleeps!) in a dark room.
+The full-field ERG takes nearly two hours to perform, including 45 minutes of dark adaptation, where the patient sits (or sleeps!) in a dark room.
 The multifocal ERG is done in a light environment, and takes just 45 minutes.

 Genetic testing is becoming increasingly vital to the diagnosis and management of retinal dystrophies.
 Patients who are interested in genetic testing to confirm their diagnosis can have their blood drawn on site by a trained phlebotomist.
 Children undergoing sedated exams or tests can have blood drawn by the anesthesiologist or anesthesia nurse while under sedation.
 Individuals choosing to participate in one of our genetic research studies can also have their blood drawn by one of our phlebotomists at the conclusion of the appointment.
 Some genetic tests can be done using a saliva kit.